-After a lot of thought, Iโve put together a short list of my Top 10 Edinburgh photography locations.
+After careful consideration, I’ve put together a short list of my Top 10 Edinburgh photography locations.
 Edinburgh is a fantastic city for photography and there are countless great photo opportunities around the city.
-This meant that it was quite difficult for me to come up with such a short list.
-However, this should hopefully be helpful if youโre wanting some tips or are planning a trip to Edinburgh.
-Make sure you don't miss out on one the top spots!
-So, these are my Top 10 of what Edinburgh has to offer from a photography point of view!
-Let me know at the bottom if you agree/disagree or if you think Iโve missed anywhere out!
+It was very difficult for me to come up with such a short list.
+However, this should hopefully be helpful if you’re wanting some tips or are planning a trip to Edinburgh.
+Make sure you don’t miss out on one of these top photography locations!

 Calton Hill